 Authorized Financial Institutions

 Eligible financial institutions are defined in ORC Section 135.01.
 A depository agreement with each financial institution must be in place before any financial transactions can occur.
-This agreement shall be for a period authorized by law.
-This agreement must contain a commitment by the financial institution to invest the Library’s funds only in instruments defined in ORC section 135, the Uniform Depository Act for public funds and the Library’s investment policy.
-The Board of Trustee approved list will be maintained by the Fiscal Officer.
+This agreement shall be for a period allowed by law.
+This agreement must contain a commitment by the financial institution to invest the library’s funds only in instruments defined in ORC section 135, the Uniform Depository Act for public funds and the library’s investment policy.